stormpath/stormpath-documentation/source/auth_n.rst

   .. literalinclude:: code/php/authentication/get_directory_provider_resp.php
     :language: php

+.. only:: not nodejs

   Now you will need to retrieve your Directory Provider's Service Provider Metadata:

 .. only:: csharp or vbnet